QUT-AMS/Constitution/Role-Descriptions.md

 The Industry Director is responsible for developing industry connections, securing potential speakers, and fostering partnerships with sponsors to support the club’s objectives and strategic vision.

 Responsibilities:
-- Reaches out to professionals, companies, and organizations to build and maintain industry connections.
+- Reaches out to professionals, companies, and organisations to build and maintain industry connections.
 - Identifies and secures potential guest speakers, panelists, and mentors for club events.
 - Encourages and develops partnerships with potential sponsors to support club activities.
 - Tracks and documents outreach efforts to ensure continuity and long-term relationship building.